rareval48/ENG3-HotwheelParkingLot/README.md

 ### Issues While Designing/ Solutions
  I have tried to make the first idea where I move the arm up and down like a bucket but the arm wouldnt be able to have a full range of motion wile keeping the strings out of the way.
 The other problem I have with this idea is the amount of space it takes up.
 So I will be trying the other idea where I use a pulley system and seeign if there is any way I can improve it to make it more compact and efficient.

  I realized that both of the ideas I have for moving the arm vertiaclly are the same.
 So instead of restarting the whole arm I will be continuing with the bucket idea so that I dont waste time.
-So to fix the lack of space/ the amount of space the servo takes up, I will be expanding the servo horn adn making it bigger.
+So to fix the lack of space/ the amount of space the servo takes up, I will be expanding the servo horn and making it bigger.

 ###